lhzuin/challenge_deep_learning/README.md

 ```

 ### Download the data
-Download the data from kaggle and copy them in the dataset folder.
+Download the data from kaggle and copy them in the dataset folder (unzip the files).
 Note: the dataset directory content was included in the .gitignore file, and so it is not included in the repository -- won't be pushed.